Wingo206/terminal_config/README.md

 Repository containing my personal linux preferences and configuration files.
 Run Setup.sh to move the files into the correct locations and run initialization scripts.
 Moves existing files to the /old directory within this directory.

+Folding tips:
+- Set to automatically save and load folds
+- <space> to toggle current fold
+- zR to open all folds
+- zM to close all folds

 NERDTree tips:
 - Opens automatically when opening vim
 - TT set to toggle NERDTree